tvand08/Artificial_Intelligence_Review/5-Advesarial_Search.md

   - Why can we ignore it?
   - __Reason:__ we must presume the opponent is as intelligent as we are, and will make moves that strengthen his position and make moves that weaken us
   - --> a smart opponent will foil our brilliant moves(alpha-beta knows this)

+### Heuristics and game trees
+- Horizon effect: when using a finite, fixed search depth, you cannot see any deeper
+   - decisions are necessarily based on limited information
+   - an effect of this is that decisions can be unduly influenced by what look like outstanding moves... but if the search progressed a little further, these moves might be bad after all
+   - another effect: delaying the inevitable(move bad situations beyond the "horizon")
+- singular-extension heuristic: if one move appears considerably better than others, search its subtree a little deeper
+   - this tries to discount superficially good moves that are really bad
+- Search-until-quiescent heuristic: don't let captures)or key game configuration changes_ unduly influence choices
+- tapered search: vary depth factor among nodes
+   - can vary the depth factor with heuristic ranking of children
+- can also use rule based decisions in controlling search
+   - high level database of domain knowledge can influence search decisions